griff4692/CashCow/README.md

 Features:

-- Session management
+- Session management via cookies
-- Single page app with dynamic content refreshing
-- Password and cookie encryption
-- Pagination
+- Custom authentication which uses BCrypt to store only a secret hash of password by overriding User#password= method
-- OmniAuth with Twitter
+- Third party log-in via Twitter
+- Image uploads stored on Amazon S3
+- Custom Composite view class extends Backbone's view class to DRY up code and enable dynamic refreshing of content
+- Custom parse method in Backbone pre-loads associations to avoid excessive hits to Rails server
-- Modal, carousel, and tab content
+- Dynamic user interface with modal, carousel, and tab views, as well as pagination
-- Dynamic responses to user interactions via Javascript and CSS
+- Responsive feedback to user mouse events and requests

 Features to Add: